liam-wiltshire/talks/machinelearning/content.md

 - Gateways

 ???
+- We tried to think of ways of making our data sequential, but it wasn't really working
 - In our situation, we don't have sequential data.
 For countries, we thought about using Lat/Lon to measure the distance around the globe.
 - However that would give a distance between two points within Russia as 360 (straddle 180 deg), so that doesn't work
+- And what about currencies and payment methods?

 ---